Wordclock/firmware/README.md

 mikrocontroller.net forums.
 It is not *officially* linked with this project, however.
 The reason for forking the project in the first place was to clean up the sources in order to have a better foundation for future modifications.
-The upstream project wasn't interested in this effort and appears to be quite dead, anyway.
+The upstream project was not interested in this effort and appears to be quite dead, anyway.
 Although not completely finished with the clean up yet, a couple of issues have been fixed and a bunch of features were already added.
 This project is based upon version 0.12 of the original firmware and is diverging from it